odino/odino.github.com/source/_posts/2013-03-10-using-behat-to-help-your-frontend-developers-coding-without-risks.markdown

 title: "Using Selenium and Symfony2 to help your frontend developers coding without risks"
 date: 2013-03-10 11:39
 comments: true
-categories: [testing, Behat, webdriver, Symfony2, selenium]
+categories: [testing, behat, webdriver, symfony2, selenium]
 ---

 Since testing is one of those practices